Updated by Membership Vote April 17, 2015

 Staff Certification Committee.
 The Staff Certification Committee is charged with conducting the applicant review for the three levels of staff certification: Administrator, Director and Program Manager.
 The Committee is comprised of previously certified members appointed by the President but additional vacancies from the membership may be necessary.

 Legislative Committee.
-The Committee will recommend to the Board of Directors and the general membership positions on issues relevant to the work of MCOA; lobby federal, state, and local bodies politic on behalf of positions taken by MCOA; keep the membership apprized of the impact of governmental, quasi- governmental, and private sector actions and decisions impacting on the lives of elders.
+The Committee will recommend to the Board of Directors and the general membership positions on issues relevant to the work of MCOA; lobby federal, state, and local bodies politic on behalf of positions taken by MCOA; keep the membership apprised of the impact of governmental, quasi- governmental, and private sector actions and decisions impacting on the lives of elders.
 A designated Board member will be Legislative Chair.

 Public Relations.
 This Committee shall coordinate efforts to publicize the work and positions of MCOA; develop and maintain a media listing; work to raise the visibility of the corporation; and assist local COAs to ensure their message and their work are recognized in the Community.